cs205-group11/amazon-recommendation-system/index.md

 ### Model Setup

-To begin with, we can assume that we have a *n* × *m* **utility matrix** [1] matrix, where *n* represents the number of user and *m* represents the number of products (i.e. the utility matrix shown above).
+To begin with, we can assume that we have a *n* × *m* **utility matrix** [1], where *n* represents the number of user and *m* represents the number of products.
 Each entry in this matrix *r<sub>ij</sub>* is the rating given by user *i* to product *j*.
 For example, let us say we have 6 products: P1 through P6, and 5 users: U1 through U5.
 Since all users do not rate all products, the utility matrix ends up being quite sparse.
 The corresponding utility matrix looks as follows:

 |    | P1 | P2 | P3 | P4 | P5 | P6 |
 |:---|:---|:---|:---|:---|:---|:---|